martindolores/SportsApp/README.md

 you must update the API key.

 The API I used for this application is called "The Odds API" and can be found here: https://the-odds-api.com/.
 Apply for an API Key, insert your API key in the classes found in sportsapp/classes.
-This will add the connection and your as good as gold! :)
+This will add the connection and your as good as gold! 	:smile:

 ---------------------------------------------
 Functionality